-Minimum Working Age by State — 2024 Guide
+Minimum Working Age by State — Complete Guide for 2025

-Navigating state and federal labor laws can be nagging, which is why in our guide, we’ll help you understand the employment restrictions concerning:
+Navigating state and federal labor laws about child employment can be demanding, which is why in our guide, we’ll help you understand the employment restrictions concerning:

-- The types of hazardous occupations prohibited to children of different age, and
+- Hazardous occupations prohibited to children of different age, and

-Knowing these working standards and requirements with regards to child labor in the US will help employers stay compliant and avoid paying hefty fines and civil penalties.
+Knowing these working standards and requirements regarding child labor in the US will keep you compliant with state and federal laws and help you avoid paying hefty fines and civil penalties.

 Table of Contents